When the heat of the summer has waned and the leaves begin to turn, it is a great time to explore Burlington.

 NOTE: This information reflects activities and events offered in Burlington prior to COVID-19 and are meant to inspire you to visit when it is safe to do so.
 With changes happening rapidly we recommend that you contact businesses directly to make sure services are open to the public and what restrictions are in place.

-Being between beautiful lake Ontario and the majestic Niagara Escarpment fall is a magical time in Burlington where fall colours are ablaze.
+Nestled between Lake Ontario and the Niagara Escarpment, fall is a truly magical time here in Burlington where fall colours are ablaze, trails are most serene, seasonal events are bustling, and our patios are toasty warm.

 The autumn season also means the spectacular splendour of our conservation areas and Bronte Creek Provincial Park as the Niagara Escarpment is on full display.
 They offer guided walks and educational sessions – a great way to see the fall burst into orange, red and yellow.
 Burlington’s Mount Nemo Conservation Area is one of the most popular rock climbing destinations in southwestern Ontario and nearby Rattlesnake Point Conservation Area attracts climbers from Greater Toronto and the Golden Horseshoe.